Periphery countries: Stabilized government

 One main way in which a periphery country can rise to semi-periphery or core status is through the stabilization of its government.
-A country with a dictatorship type government is much easier to exploit and corrupt than one with a well organized, elected government and core countries use this to their advantage.
+A country with a dictatorship type government is much easier to exploit and corrupt than one with a well-organized, elected government and core countries use this to their advantage.
 Political unrest is usually a cause for military action from the core countries in order to protect their interests and keep a cooperative dictator or government in power.

 Once the citizens of these countries become exploited enough, they can stage a coup in order to overthrow their government and put someone who they feel will help the country into power.
 If this is done successfully and the new leader is stays true to his/her word, the country can take the next necessary step in rising from periphery status and that is to start to industrialize.

 Some Neo-Marxists believe that it would actually be best for periphery countries to cut all economic and political ties with the core countries.
 This would, in their opinion, allow the periphery countries to develop and industrialize at their own pace instead of being exploited and driven by core countries demands.
 Doing this would allow these countries to spend their money on industrializing and bettering themselves, rather than importing goods from core countries.
 It also would allow these countries to become more independent from the core countries, causing them to move to semi-peripheral status.

 Industrializing

 Most periphery countries rely almost entirely on agriculture and other natural resources such as oil, coal, and diamonds in order to gain some sort of profit, but this also keeps them from growing economically.
 In order for them to grow they must industrialize in order to produce finished goods for exportation around the world, instead of allowing the core countries to profit from their natural resources.
 Industrializing and adapting newer technology is one of the major ways in which periphery countries can begin to raise their standard of living and help increase the wealth of their citizens.
 Becoming industrialized also will help to force trade to come to their cities, if they can produce goods at competitive prices, allowing them to reach out to the global market and take hold.
 Once a periphery country can industrialize, and use its own resources to its own benefit, it will begin to enter semi-periphery status.

 In order for a periphery country to industrialize, it must first undergo proto-industrialization.
 In this stage, a market-based economy begins to form, normally in rural areas, using agricultural products.
-Proto-industrialization also helps to organize the rural market in these country and allows for them to become more capitalistic.
+Proto-industrialization also helps to organize the rural market in this country and allows for them to become more capitalistic.
 Finally, once these countries develop this style of economy, they can begin to build factories and machines.